10igeorge/java-restaurantlist/README.md

 ## Legal

-Copyright (c) 2015 Author names go here
+Copyright (c) 2016 Isabelle George and Ryan King

 This software is licensed under the MIT license.